pseuyi/vespertine_rhythms/README.md

 ## todos

--remove needs to remove markers and update paths -should not be able to add same activity more than once
+- remove needs to remove markers and update paths
+- should not be able to add same activity more than once